CloobGD/OpenUnrealUtilities/README.md

 The Open Unreal Utilties plugin is a general purpose utility plugin for Unreal Engine 4.

 ## Contents
-So far the plugin contains only runtime code apart from some automated tests.
+So far the plugin contains mainly runtime utilities and some automated testing helpers.
 These utilities include:

 - **Camera:** Blueprint utility functions for scene projections and render target handling
 - **Flow Control:** Generic lock and request objects